Table of Contents Hide

 Using a standard North American shipping pallet may cause more work for you though, so I suggest that you use a two-way entry close boarded pallet to do this.
 If you’re wondering what that is, that is a type of wooden pallet.

 The builder of this end table used tools like a circular saw, a grinder (he added bolts and nuts) and a higher-end wood planer.
 But you wouldn’t have to buy all these costly tools if you don’t have them.
 You can simply swap the circular saw for any basic wood saw, the wood planer with a cheap basic wood sander and/or planer.
 As for the grinder, you can opt to hammer all your wood and not use bolts and nuts, or you can use a drill to bore holes and buy just the right length of bolts.
 Of course, you can make it look as if it’s brand new by using wood finishing products and/or wood paint.

 The builder used a four-way perimeter based close boarded wooden pallet based on the width of the planks.
 But you can use a regular two-way entry reversible and dismantle it with a crowbar.

 This fully functional and sturdy DIY pallet desk can hold a lot of weight and can be trusted for most items in your house.
 You will definitely be more comfortable using this $5 table than a thousand-dollar expensive one that functions in the exact same way.

 This rustic looking end table might look like a totally high-end wood but actually is just made from shipping wooden pallets.

 This end table plan is also one of the easiest on our list.
 This DIY can be done by someone with basic woodworking skills and minimal tools in just under 7 hours.
-This twelve-minute video is a detailed step-by-step tutorial of this pallet end table plan.
-It might look a little wobbly, but you can easily fix that by adding skirts to the legs of the table.
+Even though the legs may look a little thin, wood from wooden pallets is pretty sturdy and reliable.

 Wooden Pallet DIY’s can sometimes cost a little money but definitely not more than your typical furniture!
 But this list I curated for you today gives you the best DIY wooden pallet end table plans that cost little to none at all.
 Make sure to check them out and tell me which ones you liked the most.
 And share the article to your co-DIYers and those needing a new end table.
 Woodworking doesn’t have to be so hard, all you need is a plan.
-See you next time!